Stachelbeere1248/zombies-utils/README.md

+This Overfiew file is currently outdated.
+I will update within 1-2 days.
 # zombies-utils
 Hello, I am currently working on this mod.
 More features will come.
 For now it has:
 - An accurate timer